 In 2005, I earned a Master of Business Administration (MBA) from UNC-Chapel Hill’s Kenan-Flagler Business School with dual concentrations in Marketing and Sustainable Enterprise.
 Along with several extracurricular activities, I capped my education by participating as team captain in the Executive Leadership Council’s Case Competition.
 My team developed ways an international beverage company could influence South Africa from a social enterprise standpoint even though the company did not sell products in the country.
 We won second place (beating a Wharton Business School team) and that has haunted me to this day!

 In 1999, I earned a Bachelor of Science in Industrial Engineering from the University of Missouri-Columbia (Mizzou).
 I loved the challenge of math and science, yet knew I wanted some flexibility in my training so I chose to study Industrial Engineering.
 I learned how to define problems and develop solutions especially for the relationship between man and machine.
 I saw how my education could reach beyond the context of my training and realized the beginnings of what I felt was really the call for my life.
 During summers, I returned to St. Louis and worked for temporary services, primarily in customer service and administrative roles.
 During school, I worked as an inventory specialist, an office assistant in the medical school and tutored reading with Americorps.

 Professionally, I have earned certification as an Economic Development Finance Professional (EDFP) through the National Development Council and completed executive training for servicing minority businesses at Tuck School of Business at Dartmouth College in Hanover, NH.
-Alternatively I successfully passed the engineer-in-training (EIT) exam before graduating from Mizzou.
+Additionally I successfully passed the engineer-in-training (EIT) exam in 1999.